iamniama/express-dinos_cryptids/readme.md

 ## Directions

 1. Fork and Clone this repository!
 2. Follow the steps below to get a working app!
-3. If you finish early, start on the [homework](./homework.md)!
+Then push and make a pull request.

 ### STEP 1: Set up a new express app called `crud_dinosaurs`.